 6. Xtend& ClimbPro 780P+ Telescopic Ladder

-Rugged, dependable, and safe, the Xtend & Climb Pro Series 780P+ telescoping ladder is a premium choice.
-Compliant with all current 2019 ANSI/OSHA safety standards, this ladder is ready for use on any job site or in any home application.
+Since it’s Rugged, dependable, and safe, the Xtend & Climb Pro Series 780P+ telescoping ladder is a premium choice.
+It’s compliant with all current 2019 ANSI/OSHA safety standards.
+The 780P is aerospace-engineered with an aluminum alloy.

-It is aerospace engineered with aluminum alloy that’s actually airplane grade.
-While this is supposed to make it extra strong, mostly it just sounds cool because it still just supports a pretty standard 300 pounds.
-It opens to 12.5 feet, and when closed it’s only 32.25 inches long.
+It opens to 12.5 feet and is only 32.25 inches long when closed.
 At 32 pounds, this isn’t one of the lightest models, though it is much thicker and stronger than many competitors.
 Whether this warrants the exorbitant price or not is your call.

 7. Hausse Telescoping-Ladder

 With a weight capacity of 330 pounds, this stout telescoping ladder from Hausse offers a unique option for the top.
-While most ladders simply lean against a structure for support, the Hausse ladder actually has removable hooks that can go in the very top to help secure your ladder.
-At 27 pounds, this is on this lighter side of the scale, and it folds up to just under 3 feet high.
+While most ladders simply lean against a structure for support, the Hausse ladder has removable hooks that can go in the very top to help secure your ladder.
+At 27 pounds, it is on the lighter side of the scale and folds up to just under 3 feet high.

 8. Flash 12.5Ft Telescoping Ladder

-Flash Enterprise offers an affordable telescoping ladder that has some features that may be looked at positively or negatively.
-For instance, when folded closed, there are rubber stoppers between each rung to prevent them from closing all the way.
-This stops you from smashing your fingertips between rungs when the ladder closes, however, it also means that this ladder is six inches larger than competitors when fully closed.
-Some may prefer the safety feature, but if you need to fit this in an already crowded RV, then the extra size when folded may be a real nuisance.
+However, it also means this ladder is 6 inches larger than competitors when fully closed.
+Some may prefer the safety feature, but if you need to fit this in an already crowded RV, the extra size, when folded, may be a real nuisance.
 The final straw for this ladder was the cheap plastic on the rungs.
 It’s not holding up well to use, and in several places, it started cracking within the first few weeks.

 9. Telesteps 1800EP Extension Ladder

-To our dismay, we found out that this product is just not reliable enough to serve a useful life.
+To our dismay, we discovered that the Telesteps is not reliable enough to serve a useful life.
 When we first opened it up, everything seemed fine.
 However, when it came time to close the ladder down, one of the rungs wouldn’t close again.
 It seemed that the plastic release mechanism allowing it to collapse had broken.
 The ladder was now useless, and we were glad that we weren’t dependent on it for anything.

 10. Idealchoiceproduct Telescopic-Ladders